minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/RDS + Aurora + ElasticCache.md

 - Within AZ, Cross AZ or Cross Region
 - Replicas can be promoted to their own DB
 - Replication is ASYNC, so read are eventually consistent

+**RDS Read Replicas - Network Cost**

+- In AWS there's network cost when data from